thisgeekza/docker-punjab/README.md

 and then builds the container.
 You can build it from scratch using `sudo ./build`, or by manually running the docker build process with your preferred options.

-## Using the docker image repository
-Pull the image via `sudo docker pull thisgeek/punjab`.

 ## Running the container
 Execute `sudo ./run`.